 Yes, you must have at least one valid employer to complete the registration process.

 No, you may select the checkbox marked ‘indefinite’ instead of selecting an end date.
-If you enter an end date, but later wish to extend or change the selection to ‘indefinite,’ you may do so.
-The form is valid until you ‘terminate’ your employer.
+If you enter an end date, but later wish to extend or change the selection to ‘indefinite,’ you may do so by clicking on the in the Employer Authorization box.